jssql1234/docs-sqlacc/docs/usage/general/others/generate-backup-script.md

 This command line backup script is only applicable for **Windows 7 & above** only.

-## Generate Backup Script in Database Group
+## Generate Backup Script for Database Group

-1. To generate backup script for all the databases under the selected database group.
+1. To generate a backup script for all databases in the selected group:
-2. Right click the database group that you want to generate backup script.
+2. Right-click the desired database group and select "Generate Backup Script"

 ![generate-backup-script-grp](../../../../static/img/usage/general/others/generate-backup-script/generate-backup-script-grp.jpg)

-## Generate Backup Script in Database Item
+## Generate Backup Script for Single Database

-1. To generate backup script for single database
+1. To generate a backup script for a single database:
-2. Right click the database that you want to generate backup script
+2. Right-click the desired database and select "Generate Backup Script"

 ![generate-backup-script-item](../../../../static/img/usage/general/others/generate-backup-script/generate-backup-script-item.jpg)

 ## Generate Backup Script

-1. **Database (optional)**: If database is not specified, all databases under the database group will be backup
+1. **Database (optional)**: If no database is specified, all databases in the group will be backed up
-2. **Backup to**: Choose backup to directory
+2. **Backup to**: Select the backup directory
-3. **Admin Password(s)**: Admin user passwords that login to the database(s).
-If database group contains more databases with different admin passwords, please separate each passwords with comma.
-The button beside this field is to toggle show password in plain text or asterisk
+3. **Admin Password(s)**: Enter admin user passwords for database access.
+For multiple databases with different admin passwords, separate passwords with commas.
+Use the adjacent button to toggle between plain text and masked password display
-4. **Send Mail**: Tick if need to receive notification email of backup status
+4. **Send Mail**: Enable to receive backup status notifications via email
-5. **Zip Backup**: Compress backup into zip file
+5. **Zip Backup**: Enable to compress the backup into a zip file
-6. **Test Email**: Click to test whether email sent successfully to receiver email accounts
+6. **Test Email**: Click to verify successful email delivery to recipient accounts
-7. **Copy**: The command text will be automatically copy to your clipboard, it is ready to paste in window Task Scheduler (there is a shortcut "Launch Window Task Scheduler")
+7. **Copy**: The command text will be automatically copied to your clipboard for pasting into Windows Task Scheduler (accessible via the "Launch Window Task Scheduler" shortcut)

 ![generate-backup-script-step1](../../../../static/img/usage/general/others/generate-backup-script/generate-backup-script-step1.jpg)